 New tunnel opens in troubled Indian Kashmir to ease travel

-Indian Prime Minister Narendra Modi on Sunday opened an 11-kilometer tunnel through the Himalayan terrain to help ease travel on a highway linking the troubled Kashmir Valley with the rest of India.
+Indian Prime Minister Narendra Modi inaugurated an 11-kilometer tunnel through the Himalayan terrain on Sunday to help ease travel on a highway linking the troubled Kashmir Valley with the rest of India.
 Modi drove in an open jeep through the all-weather route, which is expected to help trade and tourism in the region.

 |Title